marcosh/eventgraph/README.md

 SCHEMA:

 - any TAG has a name and a reference to all its events
-- any event has a reference to all its tags and, for every tag, a reference to the previous and the next event
+- any event has a reference to all its tags

 PREPARE DATABASE: